A 2-Hour Working Session for Founders Preparing to Raise Capital

 The Myth of the Warm Referral

 There is a grain of truth in it.
 Warm introductions do carry weight.
-But when you look at the founders who raise successfully, and who do it repeatedly across multiple rounds, they are not wandering the conference circuit hoping for a single golden referral.
-They are building methodical, structured investor pipelines.
-They know exactly what needs to be in place before they approach anyone.
+But when you look at the founders who raise successfully, especially those who do it repeatedly across multiple rounds, they are not wandering the conference circuit hoping for one golden referral.

 The Hidden Cost of the Wrong Meetings

-The second problem is less visible, but just as costly.
 Many founders, determined to make progress, are meeting five, ten, even fifteen investors a week.
 On paper, that looks like momentum.
-In practice, it is effort pointed in the wrong direction.
+In practice, it can be effort pointed in the wrong direction.

-The reality is that most of those investors were never going to invest.
+The reality is that many of those investors were never going to invest.
 Not because the startup is weak, but because there is a fundamental mismatch between what the investor is mandated to back and what the venture actually is.
-Every investor is building a specific portfolio, at a specific stage, in specific sectors, at a specific cheque size.
-When a venture does not fit those criteria, the answer will always be no, regardless of how polished the pitch was.

-As part of the Startup Investment Intensive, you will be introduced to the investor access platforms and resources we use and recommend.
-That includes free-to-low-cost tools giving you access to tens of thousands of active, verified investors across the globe.
+With the right tools and method, you can start building a qualified investor list far more quickly than most founders realise.
+As part of the Startup Investment Intensive, you will be introduced to the investor access platforms and resources we use and recommend, including free-to-low-cost tools that can help you identify active investors across different stages, regions, sectors, and investor types.

 - Early pre-seed through to growth-stage investors